fiote/latestupdates-test/README.md

 ### Challenges Encountered

+2022-02-18

 I first did it without using context features.
 A lot of setStates variables all around being passed down for each child component.
 It worked, but the code was... [kinda messy](https://github.com/fiote/latestupdates-hooks).

 Then I started rewriting it using context to store/manage 'models', and suddently I was using just a few function to manage all my data with some points consuming it.
 I would say the code is way better now.

+2022-02-19

+Moved from using context to using redux, while also organizing files based on features instead of file types.
+This made the code even more clean!

 ### Areas of Improvement